MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-git-deployment-pipelines.md

 # Lakehouse git integration and deployment pipelines

-The [Lakehouse](lakehouse-overview.md) integrates with the lifecycle management capabilities in Microsoft Fabric, providing a standardized collaboration between all members of the development team throughout the life of the product.
+The [Lakehouse](lakehouse-overview.md) integrates with the lifecycle management capabilities in Microsoft Fabric, providing a standardized collaboration between all development team members throughout the product's life.
 Lifecycle management facilitates an effective process for releasing products quickly by continuously delivering updated content into production and ensuring an ongoing flow of new features and bug fixes using the most efficient delivery method.
 To learn more, read [What is lifecycle management in Microsoft Fabric?](../cicd/cicd-overview.md).

 ## Lakehouse git integration